Kaalbye Group: Center for Advanced Defense Studies report and lawsuit

-On April 11 2014, the Center for Advanced Defense Studies (C4ADS), a Washington, D.C.-based conflict research group, filed a complaint requesting a declaratory judgment and anti-suit injunction in the Superior Court of the District of Columbia against Kaalbye Shipping International Ltd, Global Strategic Communications Group (Kaalbye's public relations firm) and Peter Hannaford, senior consultant at GSCP, for shipping arms to Syria, China, Venezuela, and Angola.
+On April 11 2014, the Center for Advanced Defense Studies (C4ADS), a Washington, D.C.–based conflict research group, filed a complaint requesting a declaratory judgment and anti-suit injunction in the Superior Court of the District of Columbia against Kaalbye Shipping International Ltd, Global Strategic Communications Group (Kaalbye's public relations firm) and Peter Hannaford, senior consultant at GSCP, for shipping arms to Syria, China, Venezuela, and Angola.
 A report published by C4ADS alleges that Kaalbye Group is closely affiliated with powerful politicians in Russia.
 The report was cited in the Washington Post and other media.

 Arms to Syria

 Kaalbye has been accused of sending arms to Syria to be used in that country's civil war.
-Kaayble Group has disputed the allegations.
+Kaayble Group has disputed the allegations and the Washington Post would post a correction apologizing for supporting the allegations.

 Iraq

 In February 2018, in a legitimate arms sale, the Kaalbye-owned ship OCEAN ENERGY carried T-90S tanks from Ust-Luga in Russia to Umm Qasr in Iraq.